-'My Roof Is Gone': Hurricane Maria Slams Domenica, Heads For Puerto Rico
+'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico

 "You have to evacuate.
 Otherwise, you're going to die," said Hector Pesquera, Puerto Rico's public safety commissioner, according to the wire service.
 "I don't know how to make this any clearer."

+Late Monday, Present Trump approved emergency declarations on Puerto Rico and the U.S. Virgin Islands and authorized federal assistance and disaster relief efforts.

-And on islands already devastated by Irma, there are fears that a second hit could cause an especially dangerous situation by kicking up piles of debris.
+On islands already devastated by Irma, there are fears that a second hit could cause an especially dangerous situation by kicking up piles of debris.
 BuzzFeed UK's Jim Waterson, reporting from the British Virgin Islands, tells NPR:

 "There is so much stuff on the island.
 There's no where to put it, it's just piled up by the sides of roads. ...
 And if Maria came in and picked up shrapnel, essentially, picked up pieces of glass, picked up poles, this could be somehow more dangerous than the initial hit.
 Because at least then everything started off in one piece and was worn down.
 This time everything's already broken up."